-The pattern shows up in most multi-tenant kgateway setups that
+The pattern shows up in most multi-tenant gateway setups that use

-use JWT/OIDC: the IdP issues a JWT with a tenantId
+JWT / OIDC: the IdP issues a JWT with a tenantId claim,

-claim, kgateway verifies the signature, and downstream config
+the gateway verifies the signature, and downstream config keys off

-keys off the tenant as a plain header.
-This page walks through the JWT envelope, the
+the tenant as a plain header.
+The body of this page walks through it

 1 · The JWT payload